Home » Side Dish Recipes » Ditalini Pasta Salad Recipe

 Ditalini Pasta Salad Recipe

-This Ditalini Pasta Salad recipe is made with fresh vegetables, herbs, and a simple homemade lemon vinaigrette dressing!
-Great for parties, BBQs, or potlucks – this is one crowd-pleaser recipe everyone will love.
+This ditalini pasta salad recipe is a fantastic and flavorful side dish, made with chopped vegetables, fresh herbs, and a simple homemade lemon vinaigrette dressing.
+Great for parties, BBQs, or potlucks – this is one crowd-pleaser recipe everyone will love!

 a big bowl of vegan pasta salad with ditalini noodles cucumber spinach tomatoes and olives in a red wine dressing for pasta salad.